-Bullets flew for 4 minutes as deputy waited outside
+Bullets flew for 4 minutes as armed deputy waited outside Florida school

 "In two of these cases, after being briefed by internal affairs, I've restricted two of our deputies while we delve further into this, to take statements and make a decision whether or not they could have done more or should have done more," Israel said.

-Jeff Bell, president of Broward County Sheriff's Deputies Association, said his union is representing the two officers, and doesn't foresee any major problems with their handling of the calls.
+Jeff Bell, president of the Broward County Sheriff's Deputies Association, said his union is representing the two officers, and doesn't foresee any major problems with their handling of the calls.

 He declined to discuss the particulars of the case, saying the investigation will focus on details of the calls to see what was reported and how it was followed up from there.

-Peterson chose not to seek their representation, he said.
+Peterson chose not to seek their representation, Bell said.

+CNN also obtained records from the Palm Beach County Sheriff's Office that detailed deputies' interactions with Cruz in the home where he lived for a few weeks after his adoptive mother's death last year.

 The two cases under review are among 23 calls made to the Broward County Sheriff's Office in the past decade.

-One call is from February 5, 2016, while the second one is from November 30, last year.
+One call is from February 5, 2016 and the second was on November 30 last year.

 In the 2016 case, officers received "third hand information" from a neighbor's son that Cruz planned to "shoot up" an unknown school.
 There was a picture of a "juvenile with guns" on Instagram, according to police records.